annachiaragallo/elegoo_tank_mapping/README.md

 Installing a Gattlib Provider
 ===============================

-* In order to consume gattlib, you need to install it in a chosen directory.
+*In case you have trouble using gattlib, try to to install it in a chosen directory.
 It can for example be named `gattlib_provider`.
 Follow these steps:

 ```